theaaravagarwal/Aarav_BlueStampPortfolio/README.md

 # Extra tools

-There is a directory of the tools I used while working on this project including tools I made myself, all in ./tools.
+There is a directory of the tools I used while working on this project in ./tools.

-Big tools have their own directories.